Skip to main content

 Is there a therapist shortage in Fort Myers?

 Fort Myers and Lee County have fewer licensed therapists per capita than many other parts of Florida.
-The population has grown rapidly, but the number of mental health providers hasn't kept pace -- especially in areas like Cape Coral, Lehigh Acres, and North Fort Myers.
+The population has grown rapidly, but the number of mental health providers hasn't kept pace, especially in areas like Cape Coral, Lehigh Acres, and North Fort Myers.
 Wait times at some practices can be four to eight weeks for an initial appointment.
 If you're having difficulty finding availability, ask about cancellation lists, consider telehealth as a bridge, or look at practices with multiple therapists who may have openings sooner.

 Do any Fort Myers therapists accept Care Partners insurance?